It Had to Be You: The Great American Songbook

 It Had to Be You: The Great American Songbook is the first album of American pop standards recorded by British musician Rod Stewart, and his 20th album overall.
 It was released on 22 October 2002, and became the first in a five-volume series.

 The album was Stewart's first release for Sony Music imprint J Records.
-It included his second recording of "Every Time We Say Goodbye."
+It included his second recording of "Ev'ry Time We Say Goodbye".

 A live DVD of the same title was released on 4 February 2003, which featured performances of material from the studio album as well as Stewart's earlier material.